The Taxi fare scales can be found at the following link:

-Taxis no longer have to have a fare card setting out the whole Scales.
-Instead, Taxis should have a "Public Notice" (set by the Council) which should be put it in the vehicle so that it can be easily read by passengers.
+Taxis do not have a fare card.
+Instead, Taxis should have a "public notice" placed in the vehicle so that it can be easily read by passengers.
 The public notice includes a link to this webpage.

 If you have any questions or comments about a Taxi, please email: email@example.com

 Information for the Taxi Trade

 Update - "What do I need to do BEFORE Monday 21 November 2022?"

 The email or letter we sent all operators telling them about the 'new' Scales explained that we would answer this question by putting an update on our website.

 You don't need to do anything just now.
 You can't charge the 'new' Scales, so you shouldn't get your meter recalibrated.

 This is because another operator has appealed.
 This means that the 'new' Scales are postponed until the Traffic Commissioner in Edinburgh makes a decision on the appeal.
 For the moment the 'old' Scales still apply.